Knife Maker's Mark for Jay Fisher Knives

 Delivery times vary depending on many things.
 You would be very surprised to see just what is going on in the studio, and if you're a client, I invite you to come by for a personal tour.
 There are knives and knife projects everywhere, knives in various stages of production, machinery and tools in upgrade and repair, drawings and designs at different stages of completion.
 Juggling all this is quite a feat.

 In my early knife making years, delivery times were very short because I simply did not have many orders or commitments.
-The last ten years, orders and interest has grown considerably and if you've been following my work, you know that delivery times have increased to a 48 month or longer quote, depending on the project.
-This is not a hard and rigid rule, just a general guideline.
+The last ten years, orders and interest has grown considerably and if you've been following my work, you know that delivery times have increased considerably, depending on the project.
 There is no way that I can guarantee a specific delivery time, as each knife project is unique, and may encounter some unknown issue that can lead to a delay.

 Delivery times may also be shorter than quoted.
 If production moves along incredibly well, and luck prevails, your project can be completed before the delivery time.
 So the list above is a good key to when the project is coming to fruition.
 Keep an eye there, so you can be ready to pay your balance and receive your knife, sword, knives, or artwork.